CIRS Mold Toxicity Treatment in Chevy Chase, VA

 To learn more about the debilitating symptoms of mold sickness and to find out whether you have CIRS or something else, contact Proactive Wellness Centers.
 Our team of medical professionals is here to help you every step of the way.

-Hope for Patients with CIRS: Proactive Wellness Centers' Mold Illness Treatment in Chevy Chase, MD
+Hope for Patients with CIRS: Proactive Wellness Centers' Mold Illness Treatment in Chevy Chase, VA

 Our approach to treating CIRS utilizes integrative and functional medicine, The Shoemaker Protocol along with the latest evidence-based approaches to treating mold illness and the related secondary issues that it causes.
 We begin by utilizing advanced diagnostics to confirm the presence of the condition and identify the specific environment causing continued exposure to biotoxins.
 Next, we take a stepwise approach to halt the progression of the disease, eliminate biotoxins from the body, and reverse any damage to cellular structures.
 Our goal is to help patients achieve a full recovery.